muhammed-saeed/LLMpedia/README.md

 ## Evaluation

-LLMPedia includes comprehensive evaluation tools for analyzing generated content quality, factuality, and stylistic variations across models and personas.
+LLMpedia includes comprehensive evaluation tools for analyzing generated content quality, factuality, and stylistic variations across models and personas.
+Factuality is computed on a sampled audit set (`--sample-n` / `--sample-max`), not on every article in the corpus.

 ### Track 1: Topic-Focused